konratp/uchicago-data-visualization/README.md

 requires a further step in logic, and needs to be backed up with more analysis.

-One could conclude that female tennis matches are more interesting to watch, as there is less certainty as to who takes away the win in the end.
+One could conclude that female Tennis matches are more interesting to watch, as there is less certainty as to who takes away the win in the end.
 In any year since the data has been recorded, service breaks occur in WTA matches at a rate of at least two breaks per set, while